Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Invitation/Lionsberg Invitation.md

 In this spirit, I extend this invitation and proposal to those few courageous individuals who know they were born for this moment in history, who resonate with the Spirit that impels me, and who are willing to sacrifice for the opportunity to strive together toward a [[Worthy Goal]] that has not yet been achieved.
 This is your invitation to the adventure of a lifetime.

-While I cannot guarantee success, my commitment to those pioneering trailblazers who embark on this noble Quest is that I will dedicate myself to helping you discover and become who you were uniquely created to be in service of One and All, as we progress together on this epic [[Quest]] toward [[The Goal]].
+While I cannot guarantee success, my commitment to those pioneering trailblazers who embark on this noble Quest is that I will dedicate myself to working together discover and become who we are uniquely created to be in service of One and All, as we progress together on this epic [[Quest]] toward [[The Goal]].

 ## The Quest